 - 3 tablespoons olive oil

 - 2 cups sliced onions

 - 1 1/2 cups dark beer (such as stout)

 - 8 medium garlic cloves (peeled and halved)

 - 1 tablespoon chopped fresh thyme leaves, or 1 teaspoon dried

-Add the tomatoes, beer, remaining 1/2 cup of water, garlic, thyme, caraway seeds, salt and fresh ground black pepper to taste, stirring to break up the tomatoes and dissolve the paste.
+Add the tomatoes, beer, remaining 1/2 cup of water, garlic, thyme, caraway seeds (if using), and salt and fresh ground black pepper to taste, stirring to break up the tomatoes.
 Bring to a boil over medium-high heat.
-Reduce the heat to medium-low, and cover and simmer for 1 to 1 1/2 hours, or until the meat is almost tender.
+Reduce the heat to medium-low, cover, and simmer for 1 to 1 1/2 hours, or until the meat is almost tender.

-The stew can be stored in an airtight container in the refrigerator for up to 3 days, or in the freezer for up to 3 months.
-If frozen, thaw overnight in the refrigerator (or place the container under cold running water to release stew) before reheating.
+The stew can be stored in an airtight container in the refrigerator for up to three days, or in the freezer for up to three months.
+If frozen, thaw overnight in the refrigerator (or place the container under cold running water to release the stew) before reheating.